-On this page is a chronological account of our work up to November 2020.
+On this page is a chronological account of our work.
 To find specific products according to kind, please go to our Resources tab.
 Please also see our Live Grants tab for current activities.

 November 2020: As the UK enters its second national COVID-19 lockdown, we publish ‘Confinement’ – our report on the effects of the first national lockdown on pregnant women living with HIV across the UK, together with recommendations of how to minimise the challenges.
 To access the report, click here.